Marguerite Oswald: Later life and death

 In September 1964, Harold Feldman wrote an article on Oswald, in which he said she was being treated poorly by the media and by the Warren Commission.
-Feldman writes a meeting he and Oswald had with one of witness Helen Markham's sons on June 27, 1964.
-Feldman said he and his wife, Vincent Salandria and Marguerite Oswald visited Markham at her home.
-On their first visit, they were asked to leave as she did not have time to talk.
-Her son Bill told them that the Secret Service told that there would be trouble if his mother talked.
-Returning later, Oswald and the others saw two DPD cars pulling away and Markham pleaded for them to go away.
-He wrote; "Is Marguerite Oswald 'emotional' and 'unstable,' as the Maedchen fuer Alle of the press say?
+Feldman described a meeting he and Oswald had with one of witness Helen Markham's sons on June 27, 1964.
+Feldman said that he, his wife, Marguerite Oswald, and assassination researcher Vincent Salandria visited Markham at her home.
+On their first visit, they were asked to leave since she did not have time to talk.
+Her son Bill told them that the Secret Service warned there would be trouble if his mother talked.
+Returning later, Oswald and the others saw two DPD cars pulling away and Markham pleaded for the visitors to leave.
+He wrote: "Is Marguerite Oswald 'emotional' and 'unstable,' as the Maedchen fuer Alle of the press say?
 We spent 5 days in her house and watched her under high pressure.
 If she is, emotional, then Molly Pitcher was a hysteric.
 If she is unstable, then Mount Rushmore is putty."

 In 1968, Oswald sent a telegram to Coretta Scott King, following Martin Luther King's assassination which Coretta regarded as the telegram that touched her the most.
 She also expressed shock over the assassination of Robert F. Kennedy.
 During her later years, she was willing to grant media interviews for compensation.
 Oswald also charged for her signature and would sell expired licenses and library cards for two hundred dollars each.
 Sometimes she could be found on Dealey Plaza, selling autographed business cards to tourists for five dollars that stated, "Marguerite Oswald, mother of Lee Harvey Oswald."
 Gary Mack, curator of the Sixth Floor Museum in Dallas, described her as "a nice lady, and I enjoyed talking to her and answering questions for her, but she was really different...weird as can be".
 Bob Schieffer called Marguerite Oswald "a self-centered, seriously deranged person, whose only interest seemed to be money".
 Oswald died of cancer on January 17, 1981, and was buried beside her son Lee at the Shannon Rose Hill Memorial Burial Park in Fort Worth, Texas.
 Marina, despite having not had any contact with Marguerite for many years, said she was saddened by her death.